aminalm/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

    newly created share may or may not end up on a backend with the associated capability.
 Set the extra spec explicitly to ``False``, if you would like your shares to be created only on backends that do not support the associated capabilities.
-For a table of Pure Storage FlashBlade supported extra specs, refer to :ref:`Table 9.11, “FlashBlade Supported Extra Specs for use with Manila Share Types”<table-9.11>`.
+   For a table of Pure Storage FlashBlade supported extra specs, refer to :ref:`Table 9.11, “FlashBlade Supported Extra Specs for use with Manila Share Types”<table-9.11>` and for the Pure Storage FlashArray supported extra specs, refer to :ref:`Table 9.12, “FlashBlade Supported Extra Specs for use with Manila Share Types”<table-9.12>`

 +----------------------+-----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Operation            | CLI Command                       | Description                                                                                                                                                                          |